TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/start.md

 ## 5. Release and Deployment

-When the LessCode app was created, a corresponding app module was also created in the PaaS Platform - Developer Center.
+When the LessCode app was created, a corresponding app module was also created in the Blueking Developer Center.
 After editing the app pages, you can directly deploy them to the BlueKing PaaS Platform.

 - You can directly select the environment and version to deploy.